in

 Stats

-• Total Aircraft: The SAAF has approximately 229 aircraft, comprising 47 units of fighter and attack jets.
+• Total Aircraft: The SAAF has approximately 229 aircraft, comprising 47 fighter and attack jet units.
 Aircraft include BAE Hawk, Agusta A109, JAS 39 Gripen, Rooivalk, C-47TP, and C-47TP Elint.

 • Engagements: World War I, World War II, Korean War, Rhodesian Bush War, Mozambican Civil War, South African Border War, Operation Boleas, Battle of Bangui, M23 Rebellion, ADF Insurgency